KirillOsenkov/MSBuildStructuredLog/README.md

 ## Requirements:
  * .NET Framework 4.6
  * MSBuild 14.0 or 15.0
- * Visual Studio 2017 (for development of this project, not needed for logger to work)
+ * Visual Studio 2017 (only needed for development)

 ## Usage:

-The logger is in a single file called StructuredLogger.dll.
+The logger is in a single file: StructuredLogger.dll.
 It is available in a NuGet package: https://www.nuget.org/packages/Microsoft.Build.Logging.StructuredLogger

 You can either build your solution yourself and pass the logger: